Winter in the Scottish Highlands

 Our hand-made luxury log cabins make the most amazing winter accommodation with plenty of quirks.
 From eco-insulated grass roofs, cosy log fires, secret log beds and Himalayan carvings – you’re sure to be entertained without having to step a foot outdoors!
 For those who do manage to pull themselves from the comfort of their holiday hideaway, there’s plenty to explore.
 Each cabin has its own seating area outdoors, so you can wrap up and admire the stunning scenery.

 Our location in the Scottish Highlands provides magnificent views all winter long, amongst the mountains, glens and forests.
 Our lovingly hand-made cabins fit in perfectly with their surroundings, and when the snow falls, it is simply breath-taking.
-So cosy up in your cabin with a wee dram of whisky and let it snow, let it snow, let it snow!
+Of course, we can’t guarantee snow, but we can always guarantee a warm welcome here.

 Walking and Stalking